Bitcullis

 | Range | 0.0% – 100.0% |

-Chrominance posterization depth — independent of the Y channel quantizer.
-Setting this high while keeping Luma Poster low creates a painterly, silk-screen-like effect where brightness remains smooth but colors snap to a reduced palette.
+Setting Chroma Poster high while keeping Luma Poster low creates a silkscreen-like effect where brightness remains smooth, but colors snap to a reduced palette.
 The reverse combination (high Luma Poster, low Chroma Poster) produces banded tonal steps with smooth color transitions.

 Knob 6 — Luma to Chroma